High-Protein Banana Bread

 Instructions

 • Preheat oven to 350°F (175°C).
-Grease or line a 9×5-inch loaf pan.
-If you have a shorter pan, the batter will fill most of the pan and will rise above the top.
-If it looks like there is too much batter for a shorter pan, use ¾ in the pan and the rest in a muffin casings.
+Grease or line a 9×5-inch or an 8×4-inch loaf pan.
+If you have a shorter pan, the batter will fill more of the pan and will rise above the top.
+I've baked this with and without parchment paper and both work fine.

-• In a separate bowl, whisk together flour, protein powder, baking soda, baking powder, and cinnamon.
+• In a separate bowl, whisk together flour, protein powder, baking soda, and cinnamon.

-• Let cool in the pan for 10 minutes, then transfer to a wire rack and cool for a little longer.
+• Remove the bread from the oven.
+Let it cool in the pan for 45-60 minutes, then transfer to a wire rack and cool for a little longer.

 • Slice and enjoy!